-They are neutral in color, with four pairs in the pack, each featuring a funny phrase on the sole, printed in a rubberized, non-slip material.
+They are neutral in color, with four pairs in the pack, each featuring a funny phrase on the sole printed in a non-slip material.

-The fabric is mostly combed cotton, which gives them a soft feel.
-Added, though, is a touch of spandex so they can grow with the tiny feet.
+The fabric is mainly combed cotton, which gives them a soft feel.
+They also include a touch of spandex, so the socks will fit a variety of foot sizes.

 5. Jefferies Non-Slip Socks

 If your baby is ready to crawl or stand against furniture, or if they’re beginning to walk, these non-slip socks from Jefferies Socks Store are perfect.

 The main fabric in these is cotton, mixed with polyester and spandex for stretch.
 They are excellent for the crawling, almost-walking age, where we tend to worry about slippery floors.